 They have been in jail ever since and now face 14 years in prison.

 Their arrest had sparked international condemnation and a debate about homosexuality in the country.

 Judge Nyakwawa Usiwa-Usiwa convicted both men of engaging in gay sex, which he said was "against the order of nature".
-They are to be sentenced on 20 May.'No victims'
+They are to be sentenced on 20 May.